 A functioning and effective multidisciplinary team approach (MDT) is the foundation of a CAC.
 An MDT is a group of professionals who represent various disciplines and work collaboratively from the point of report to assure the most effective coordinated response possible for every child.
 The purpose of interagency collaboration is to coordinate intervention so as to reduce potential trauma to children and families and improve services, while preserving and respecting the rights and obligations of each agency to pursue their respective mandates.
-This interagency collaboration is based on a system response and not just on the facility.
-Collaborative response begins with case initiation and is promoted through understanding and exploring case issues.
-Insight from each MDT representative provides the environment for a coordinated, comprehensive, compassionate professional response.
-Quality assurance is a necessary component of this joint response to review the effectiveness of the collaborative efforts.
+This interagency collaborative response begins with case initiation and is promoted through understanding and exploring case issues.
+Insight from each MDT representative provides the environment for a coordinated, comprehensive, compassionate professional response to review the effectiveness of the collaborative efforts.